jessecambon/jessecambon.github.io/_posts/2019-11-08-tidygeocoder-demo.markdown

 layout: post
 title:  "Geocoding with Tidygeocoder"
 date:   2019-11-08 22:47:40 -0500
-categories: geocoding r
+categories: geocoding r data-science
 ---

-The tidygeocoder package is a newly published tidyverse-style interface for geocoding.
-It returns latitude and longitude coordinates in tibble format from addresses using  the US Census or Nominatim (OSM) geocoder services.
-In this post I will demonstrate how to use it for plotting a few Washington, DC landmarks in honor of the recent Washington Nationals World Series win.
+The [tidygeocoder package](https://github.com/jessecambon/tidygeocoder) is a newly published R package which provides a [tidyverse](https://www.tidyverse.org/)-style interface for geocoding.
+It returns latitude and longitude coordinates in tibble (tidyverse) format from addresses using the [US Census](https://geocoding.geo.census.gov/) or [Nominatim (OSM)](https://nominatim.openstreetmap.org/) geocoder services.
+In this post I will demonstrate how to use it for plotting a few Washington, DC landmarks in honor of the [recent Washington Nationals World Series win](https://fivethirtyeight.com/features/the-nationals-wouldnt-say-die/).

+First we will construct a dataset of addresses (`dc_addresses`) and use the `geocode` function from `tidygeocoder` to find longitude and latitude coordinates.

 ```r
 library(dplyr)